xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 ## Step-By Step Process
 1) Create a wallet extract for your wallet.
 (Optionally: Start the process on your PC through to the password counting step, then copy the autosave file to the Vast.ai host)
+2) Create your token file and work out what sort of CPU/GPU power you will need
-2) Create an account on https://vast.ai/
+3) Create an account on https://vast.ai/
-3) Select a server, add the server settings above and create it
+4) Select a server, add the server settings above and create it
-4) Connect to the server via SCP and copy required files (Possibly including autosave files)
+5) Connect to the server via SCP and copy required files (Possibly including autosave files)
-5) Connect and check that everything works...
+6) Connect and check that everything works...
 (Running one of the benchmark commands above is a good bet)
-6) Run your BTCRecover command.
+7) Run your BTCRecover command.
-7) Destroy the server once complete.
+8) Destroy the server once complete.

 **Make sure that you allocate at least one thread per GPU...**